Ziziphus mauritiana: Season and harvesting

 Plants are capable of seed production once they reach a height of about 1 m.
 Wild-growing plants in northern Australia may take eight years to reach this size.
 A tree can produce 5,000–10,000 fruits a year if grown directly from seed, or up to 30,000 fruits if grafted.

 In India, certain cultivars ripen as early as October, while others mature from mid-February to mid-March, in March, or from mid-March through April.
-In Egypt’s Asyut Governorate, the tree bears fruit twice yearly—the main crop in early spring and a second in autumn.
+In the Asyut Governorate of Egypt, the tree bears fruit twice a year—the main crop in early spring and a second in autumn.
 Indian orchards typically require two or three hand-pickings from ladders, with a worker able to harvest about 50 kg per day.
 Remaining fruits are shaken from the branches.
 After being wrapped in white cloth, the fruits are packed into paper-lined burlap sacks for transport to markets across the country.